 Practice Painting and Drawing To Understand Tone

 To the artist, tonal values are the “crown jewel” of artistic mastery.
-Tonality, however, absolutely can not be taught and understood theoretically, but only through artistic practice, accompanied by teacher’s guidance.
+Tonality, however, absolutely can not be taught and understood theoretically.
+It can only be learned only through artistic practice, accompanied by teacher’s guidance.
 You can only understand tone through practicing drawing and painting.
 It is only possible to understand when the information is relevant to you, as you are in the act of drawing or painting.
 Practicing painting on your own may result in tonal awareness, but not necessarily.
 Many self-taught artists, painting all of their life, are still unaware of tonal values.

 Concepts and Quotes to Remember

-Here are a few examples; judge for yourself: do these statements sound meaningful to you?
+Judge for yourself: do these statements sound meaningful to you?
 Or do they sound like nonsense?
-Analytic mind of a non-artist will probably not see them as “profound”.
+An analytic mind of a non-artist will probably not see them as “profound”.

-1) “Color is nothing, tone is everything; when I run out of red, I paint it blue.”
-(Picasso);
+1) “Color is nothing, tone is everything; when I run out of red, I paint it blue.” -Pablo Picasso;

 2) To see the tonal value, you must turn off your brain.

 3) We see not what we see, but what we think we see.

 4) This white does not look white; if you make it less white, it will look more white.

 5) Dark colors in the light are lighter than light colors in the shadow.